Board of Governors, Copenhagen International School (CIS)

 - Encourage partnerships with organizations that tie in with CIS’ manifesto.

-The purpose of the HR committee is to ensure that the Board is able to support the Director of CIS in establishing and maintaining a healthy working environment for all employees and students at the school.
+The purpose of the People and Culture Committee is to ensure that the Board is able to support the Director of CIS in establishing and maintaining a healthy working environment for all employees and students at the school.

-Henrik Schmidt, Carsten Kähler and Poornima Luthra are the core Board members responsible for progressing the work of the committee.
-The Director of the school also has core membership status and will play a key role in the HR Committee.
+Poornima Luthra, Henrik Schmidt, Nick O’Regan are the core Board members responsible for progressing the work of the committee.
+The school Director and Head of People and Culture also have core membership status and will play a key role in the People and Culture Committee.
 The Chair and Vice Chair will attend intermittently or for specific agenda items as the committee considers to be appropriate.

 Members of the school senior leadership may also attend by invitation, when it is agreed in advance as appropriate by the Director, to discuss a specific theme or focus area.